Behaviour-Analytics/moodle-block_behaviour/README.md

 deleted.

 The dashboard:
-The dashboard is still under construction, but has some working features.
 The dashboard consists of a number of links at the top of the page that will show different data.
 These include the summary tables, by graph and by iteration.
 The summary by graph shows the latest iteration of clustering and its results, while the summary by iteration shows results for all iterations.
 To view the summary